Kids of severely obese moms have higher risk of ADHD

 “Maternal diet during pregnancy and lactation plays a very significant role in childhood outcomes,” Friedman, who wasn’t part of the study, told Reuters Health by email.
 “The authors did not include any measurements of diet, although they did adjust for maternal weight gain, gestational diabetes, and breast-feeding.”

-This study could not analyze the mechanism linking severe obesity and later risk for developmental problems, Jo noted.
+This study could not analyze the mechanism linking severe obesity and later risk for developmental problems, Schieve noted.

 “One theory that we could not look at and needs further research was some small studies have linked maternal obesity to increased inflammation, which might affect fetal brain development,” she said.

-Women should receive comprehensive care and discuss all health and medical issues with their doctors before becoming pregnant, and that includes weight status, Jo said.
+Women should receive comprehensive care and discuss all health and medical issues with their doctors before becoming pregnant, and that includes weight status, Schieve said.

 “Pre-gestational weight loss is recommended for severely obese women,” Friedman said.
 The healthier a woman can be entering pregnancy, the better, he said.